Santa Lucia Highlands: Leveling Up

 Escolle Vineyard Pinot Noir 2019

 A potent example!
 Veers highly into soda (both cola and Dr Pepper) territory which I love.
-In the most elegant way. — 7 months ago
+In the most elegant way. — a year ago

 Severn, Laura and 6 others liked this